Bruce Barry, RN, BSN, CEN, CPEN, TCRN, NRP, CIC

 Dr. Robert Newmyer, MD

 Dr. Newmyer is a pediatric intensivist and medical director of the pediatric critical care transport program at Upstate Golisano Children's Hospital in Syracuse, NY.
 He also serves as a medical control physician for Mercy Flight Central critical care air transport.
-Dr. Newmyer is board certified in general pediatrics and pediatric critical care medicine and will sit for the neurocritical care board examination in December 2017.
+Dr. Newmyer is certified by the American Board of Pediatrics in general pediatrics and pediatric critical care medicine and by the United Council for Neurologic Subspecialties (UCNS) in neurocritical care.

 Timothy S. Redding, NRP, I/C